xrdocs/ncs5500/_tutorials/bfd-over-bundle-interfaces-on-ncs5500-and-ncs500.md

 ## Introduction

 We started the NCS5500 and NCS500 BFD technotes with [BFD architecture](https://xrdocs.io/ncs5500/tutorials/bfd-architecture-on-ncs5500-and-ncs500/#:~:text=BFD%20Feature%20Support,-BFD%20is%20supported&text=Static%2C%20OSPF%2C%20BGP%20and%20IS,are%20supported%20in%20IPv4%20BFD.&text=BFD%20over%20BVI%20is%20supported,dampening%20for%20IPv4%20is%20supported.).
 Then we looked a bit deeper with the [Hardware Programming](https://xrdocs.io/ncs5500/tutorials/understanding-the-bfd-hardware-programming-on-ncs55xx-and-ncs5xx/).
 We confirmed the behaviour as per [RFC 5880](https://datatracker.ietf.org/doc/html/rfc5880).
-We also checked the OAM engine programming in the hardware and saw a few verification commands for quick verification.
-In this tech-note we will discuss the BFD over Bundles and BFD over Logical Bundles.
-What are their use cases and see the programming and behaviour w.r.t [RFC 7130](https://datatracker.ietf.org/doc/html/rfc7130) and [RFC 5883](https://datatracker.ietf.org/doc/html/rfc5883).
+We also checked the OAM engine programming in the hardware and saw a few commands for quick verification.
+In this tech-note we will discuss the BFD over Bundles aka BoB.
+What is the use case and see the programming/behaviour w.r.t [RFC 7130](https://datatracker.ietf.org/doc/html/rfc7130).

-## Background
+## Brief Background

 ![Screenshot 2021-06-18 at 11.18.09 AM.png]({{site.baseurl}}/images/Screenshot 2021-06-18 at 11.18.09 AM.png)

-Just a quick backgroun before we move.
+Just a quick background before we move.
 Link Bundle or Bundle Ethernet has been in the industry for a long time now.
 [Link Bundle](https://www.cisco.com/c/en/us/td/docs/iosxr/ncs5500/interfaces/61x/b-ncs5500-interfaces-configuration-guide-61x/b-ncs5500-interfaces-configuration-guide-61x_chapter_0101.html) is simply a group of ports that are bundled together and act as a single link.
 The Link Bundling feature allows you to group multiple point-to-point links together into one logical link and provide higher bidirectional bandwidth, redundancy, and load balancing between two routers.
 A virtual interface is assigned to the bundled link.
 Cisco IOS XR software supports the IEEE 802.3ad—Standard technology that employs a Link Aggregation Control Protocol (LACP) to ensure that all the member links in a bundle are compatible.
 The advantages of link bundles are as follows:

   - Multiple links can span several line cards to form a single interface.
 Thus, the failure of a single link does not cause a loss of connectivity.
   - Bundled interfaces increase bandwidth availability, because traffic is forwarded over all available members of the bundle.
 Therefore, traffic can flow on the available links if one of the links within a bundle fails.
   - Bandwidth can be added without interrupting packet flow.

 ## Why do we need BFD over Bundle - BoB ?